Skip to Main Content

 supervisor_account

 Internships allow students to acquire hands-on experience in a professional setting, somehow related to their area of study.
 These may be paid opportunities, work-study opportunities, credit-bearing opportunities, and sometimes internships can be both for credit and paid.
-If the Libraries are offering an internship, it will be posted on the UVM Student Employment Office JobX platform.
+If the Libraries are offering an internship, it may be posted on the UVM Student Employment Office JobX platform.
 Login with your UVM NetID and password.

 school